junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch_BB/SPN-Sodom-whole-novel.md

 "I didn't know they'd start this with or without my return.
 It was already planned.
 But now, by choosing me and choosing to let the city die, you..."
 Cas hesitates.

-Dean pulls apart for several inches so he can look at Cas in the eyes.
+Dean pulls apart for several inches so he can look Cas in the eyes.
 "I what?"

 Cas looks at him, sad.
 "You're not righteous anymore.
 They're allowed to destroy the city with you in it.
 It can happen any minute."